Moscow Russia Travel Guide

 Military History ToursMoscow's efficient Metro system makes finding your way in the city's attractions straightforward.
 Each central tourist-heavy area is generally well-connected.

-Moscow has diverse attractions beyond its most important famous landmarks, catering to varied interests and offering cultural insights.
+Moscow has diverse attractions beyond its most famous landmarks, catering to varied interests and offering cultural insights.

 These spots are ideal for a relaxing afternoon far from the masses.